RobinGunarathna/Crypto-streams-CSX/README.md

 I couldnt figure out how to fix this I tried using media queries but I couldn't get It to work.

+I tested everything so it's readable and easy to understand.
+For the most part I think this is true but I think the background color and text could be better.

+I think it looks a bit bad Because the background color is red.

+Lighthouse explains it in the best way: "Background and foreground colors do not have a sufficient contrast ratio."

 ##  Deployment

+I deployed the website with github-pages.

+I had to change the main page file name to index.html so it loads up correctly.

+## Bugs

+Only bug I have is the one with the responsiveness that i explained in the "Testing" section of the readme.

+## Validator testing and lighthouse

 ## credits